Autoimmune Diet: Top 12 Best Foods to Reduce Inflammation

 Examples of carminative herbs are arugula, basil, black pepper, cilantro, cinnamon, garlic, ginger, peppermint, rosemary, sage, fennel, thyme, and turmeric.
 Carminative herbs contain powerful antioxidants and phytonutrients with anti-inflammatory effects.

-Great ways to use carminative are in herbal teas, essential oils, fresh herbs, chew on fennel, in juices and fermented vegetables and drinks.
+Great ways to use carminatives are in herbal teas, essential oils, fresh herbs, chewing on fennel, juices, and fermented vegetables and drinks.
 For more information on carminative herbs and seven reasons to use them, check out this article.

 Bone Broth and Collagen